yanchenglee98/tp/docs/UserGuide.md

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Exporting of email : `export`

+Exports the email address of all entries in Hall-y as a .txt file.

+Format: `export`

 ### Archiving data files `[coming in v2.0]`

 _{explain the feature here}_